woojiahao/KotlinToDo/docs/improvements.md

 The core 3 methods used will be **.forEach()**, **.map()** and **.filter()**

+These are advantageous to use over traditional means as it offers a far more straight-forward approach to list manipulation and reading chains of these methods are a lot easier to digest than when everything is embedded within a for loop.
+[This video](https://youtu.be/1OpAgZvYXLQ) goes into the advantages of using such constructs.

 ### .forEach()
 `forEach()` will loop through an entire list whilst you supply some set of behavior to execute for each element in the list.